vip32/Naos/README.md

     ```
 	await this.queue.ProcessItemsAsync(true).AnyContext();
 	```
-	will be handled by 'EchoQueueEventHandler'
+	will be handled by 'EchoQueueEventHandler' (EchoQueueEventData)

 - Implementations
   - InMemory Queue